-As a result, the audit committee of the Company's board of directors currently consists of four members.
-Messrs.
-Jaime Serra Puche, Amadeo Vázquez y Vázquez and Roberto Monti were appointed to the audit committee on May 3, 2017, while Mr. Carlos Condorelli was appointed to the audit committee on November 1, 2017 to satisfy the requirements under the Audit Reform Law.
-Messrs.
-Condorelli, Monti, Serra Puche and Vázquez y Vázquez qualify as independent directors for purposes of the U.S. Securities Exchange Act Rule 10A-3(b)(1), and Messrs.
-Monti, Serra Puche and Vázquez y Vázquez qualify as independent directors under the Company's articles of association.
-In addition, Mr. Condorelli is competent in accounting or auditing matters.
+The audit committee of the Company's board of directors currently consists of four members: Roberto Monti, Jaime Serra Puche, Mónica Tiuba and Amadeo Vázquez y Vázquez, who were appointed to the audit committee on May 2, 2018.
+All of them qualify as independent directors for purposes of the U.S. Securities Exchange Act Rule 10A-3(b)(1), and Messrs.
+Monti, Serra Puche and Vázquez y Vázquez also qualify as independent directors under the Company's articles of association.
+The board of directors of the Company has determined that Ms. Tiuba is competent in accounting or auditing matters.
+In addition, the membership of the audit committee as a whole has sufficient relevant knowledge of the business and financial experience to properly discharge its functions.

-Under the Company's articles of association, the audit committee is required to report to the board of directors on its activities from time to time, and on the adequacy of the systems of internal control over financial reporting once a year at the time the annual accounts are approved.
-The audit committee operates under a charter which has been amended and restated by the board of directors on November 1, 2017, to implement adequate procedures to discharge the audit committee's duties and responsibilities under applicable law, including the Audit Reform Law.
+The audit committee operates under a charter which has been amended and restated by the board of directors on October 31, 2018, to implement adequate procedures to discharge the audit committee's duties and responsibilities under applicable law, including the Luxembourg law of July 23, 2016, concerning the audit profession ("Audit Reform Law").
 The audit committee assists the board of directors in its oversight responsibilities relating to (i) the integrity of the Company's financial statements; (ii) the effectiveness of the Company's systems of internal control, risk management and internal audit over financial reporting; and (iii) the independence and performance of the Company's external auditors.
 The audit committee also performs other duties entrusted to it by the Company's board of directors or required to be performed by it under applicable laws and regulations.